reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 }
 ```

 In this policy, we are granting the SNS service `(sns.amazonaws.com)` permission to perform the `sqs:SendMessage` action on our SQS queue.
-We specify the ARNs of our SQS queue and SNS topic in the `Resource` and `Condition` field respectively to ensure that only messages from our specific topic are allowed.
+We specify the ARNs of our SQS queue and SNS topic in the `Resource` and `Condition` fields respectively to ensure that only messages from our specific topic are allowed.

 Once this resource-based policy is attached to our SQS queue, the SNS topic will be able to forward messages to it, finally completing the setup of our publisher-subscriber architecture.